People of the Karakoram Mountains

 The Balti people, in northeastern Pakistan, originally emigrated from Tibet hundreds of years ago.
 They made their new home in the Karakoram Mountains, some of the most rugged and remote mountains in the world.
 Trekkers and mountain climbers now travel to Baltistan to hike and climb K2, the 2nd highest mountain in the world, and the surrounding peaks.

-Korphe is a small village on the banks of the Braldu River, which flows down the western flank of the Karakoram Mountains.
-The river is Korphe’s main water supply.
-Women and children walk 10 minutes to the river to collect water each day.
+Korphe is a small village in Pakistan on the banks of the Braldu River, which flows down the western flank of the Karakoram Mountains.
+Central Asia Institute and Pennies for Peace provide educational support for a school that was built there in 1996.

 Korphe, like most villages of the Karakoram, is a subsistence farming community.
 The inhabitants must produce crops to feed their families, though the landscape and climate make farming difficult.
 The villagers travel long distances over harsh terrain to markets in larger towns to buy goods they cannot grow themselves.
 Most meals consist of lentil soup (like a bean soup), naan (flat bread), and rice.